bryanling1/Tutorials/MasterTheCodingInterview.md

     - If the question is in **sorted order** we probably need **binary search**
   - Graphs
-    - If we get n-ary tree, it is most likely a graph question
+    - If we get n-ary tree, it is most likely a graph question -Dynamic Programing
+    - See if you can start with an array / matrix of values to fill in as you go
 # Questions to practice